-The Supervisory Board sets the targets for the proportion of women on the Executive Board in accordance with Section 111 (5) of the AktG and Section 5.1.2 (1) of the GCGC.
+The Supervisory Board sets the targets for the proportion of women on the Executive Board in accordance with Section 111 (5) of the AktG and Section 5.1.2 (1) of the GCGC 2017.

 The Supervisory Board set a target of 25% for the proportion of women on the Fraport AG Executive Board at its meeting of September 18, 2015.
 This target should have been reached by June 30, 2017.
-As the Executive Board consists of one female and three male members, this target was reached in the 2018 fiscal year.
-With the appointment of an additional male member to the Executive Board by the Supervisory Board effective July 1, 2019, this target will no longer be met.
+As the Executive Board has been extended by one member and thus has consisted of one female and four male members since July 1, 2019, this target is currently being missed.
+In view of the expected profound change in the aviation market and the associated major changes in traffic and terminal usage structures, the Supervisory Board considered it appropriate for the Executive Board to expand the responsibilities by the Executive Director "Aviation and Infrastructure" including the strategic business unit "Airside and Terminal Management, Corporate Safety and Security" as well as the central unit "Corporate Infrastructure Management" and to appoint an internal expert.
 Nonetheless, the target remains in effect as regards future decisions on appointments to the Executive Board.